siyer7/Integration-Noise-Cognitive-performance/poster/scripts.md

 Recordings indicated by section title.

 ## Introduction
-xxx
+To build an intuition of these noises, let me walk you through a short example.
+Imagine that your friend is throwing a ball at you.
+If it is dark outside, you might be able to encode this information, and confidently and accurately adjust your position to catch the ball.
+On the other hand, if it is windy, you might not integrate this information as well, and might confidently but inaccurately adjust your position, since the ball might land far from you.
+Encoding noise refers to it being dark outside; integration noise refers to it being windy outside, in which case you are confident but inaccurate in your position.
+Note that this example is mainly for illustration purposes, and that these terminologies and definitions are not agreed upon in the field of cognitive science.

 ## Methods
-In our experiment, subjects have to decide whether the average orientation of a group of gabor patches is clockwise or counter-clockwise, w.r.t the horizontal axis.
-We increase the encoding noise by decreasing the contrast in the patches.
+Our experiment had 3 conditions.
 We increase the integration noise by increasing the variability of orientations across the patches.
-To recap, the low contrast condition presents high encoding noise, and the high variability condition presents high integration noise.
-A 3rd baseline condition serves as a control.
+We increase the encoding noise by decreasing the contrast of the patches.
+To recap, the high variability condition presents high integration noise, while the low contrast condition presents high encoding noise.
+A 3rd condition, called the baseline, serves as a control.
 To measure subjects’ confidence, we study their reliance on a hint that we provide, and also ask them to explicitly report their confidence.
+Presumably, if a subject has high high confidence in their performance, or accuracy, they will show lesser reliance on our cue, and express higher self-reported confidence.

 # Results